diwsec/penttools/README.md

 > /usr/bin/zsh – means you have ZSH

-# Now install the bash script to install the tools
+# Now run the bash script to install the tools

-> bash diwu.sh

 happy hacking!